Implementation

 - What are the activities and relationships that mean the most to you?

-It is sometimes helpful to also ask about underlying values by asking why is it important for you to be able to do that.
+It is sometimes helpful to also ask about underlying values by asking why a desired outcome is important.

 - Jennings LA, Mold JW.
 Person-Centered, Goal-Oriented Care Helped My Patients Improve Their Quality of Life.
 J Amer Board of Family Med, 2024; 37 (3): 506-511